Yorko/youtube-summarizer-cloud-run/README.md

 ## Bonus Challenges (Optional):

 * Explore the `scripts/enable_oauth_for_cloud_run.sh` script.
 Understand how it sets up a Load Balancer and Identity-Aware Proxy (IAP) to restrict access to authenticated users.
 Try implementing it for your service;
-* Modernaize the app: use `cloudbuild.yaml` to specify different Docker files for frontend and backend;
+* Modernaize the app: use `cloudbuild.yaml` to specify different Docker files for frontend and backend services;
 * Experiment with prompting.

 Good luck hacking!